 - Rest the chicken before serving - this allows the chicken juices to redistribute in the meat, making it more tender and succulent.
 Let the chicken rest at room temperature for at least 5 minutes.
 If you are concerned about keeping the chicken hot, you can tent the chicken with foil or cover it with a bowl or plate while it rests.

 To grill chicken thighs without burning them, watch the temperature of your grill, move the chicken around to avoid any hot spots, and turn the chicken frequently.
-The grill temperature should be between 375-400 degrees.
 If you notice that any spots on the grill are hotter than others, rotate the chicken pieces evenly through the hot spot or avoid those spots all together.
 Finally, turn the chicken frequently on the grill, or about every 2-3 minutes.

 Yes, you can freeze chicken thighs in this marinade.
 Add the chicken and the marinade to freezer-safe bags or containers and freeze for up to 3 months.
 For best results, defrost the chicken completely in the refrigerator for 24-36 hours before grilling.